TryQuiet/quiet/README.md

 1. **Granting access:** community owners use standard PKI (PKI.js) to grant access, with each community owner serving as root CA; this is handled by Quiet and transparent to users.
 2. **Authentication:** a valid signed certificate from the community owner is required to connect to peers, receive connection from peers, and for messages to be visible to other peers.
-3. **Networking:** peers connect via Tor onion services, exclusively with community members.
+3. **Networking:** peers connect via Tor onion services, exclusively with their fellow community members.
-4. **Privacy:** Tor encrypts all data in transit, and peers connect only to community members, so all messages are encrypted to recipients.
+4. **Privacy:** Tor encrypts all data in transit, and a Quiet user's device connects only to the devices of their fellow community members, so all messages are encrypted to recipients.
-4. **Syncing:** IPFS and OrbitDB, an IPFS-based CRDT, ensure that all data (messages, images, user data) syncs between peers with eventual consistency.
+4. **Syncing:** IPFS and OrbitDB, an IPFS-based CRDT, ensure that all data (messages, user data, etc) syncs between peers with eventual consistency.
 5. **Identity:** a valid certificate from the community owner establishes a username, which the owner attests is unique; in future versions, Quiet will warn all members if community owners are "caught" issuing non-unique usernames.
 6. **Invitation:** to invite new members, community owners provide (via some other secure channel) an onion address that points to a registration API which handles PKI and provides sufficient peer information to connect to other peers; in future versions this onion address will expire.
 7. **Account recovery:** owners must back up their data (e.g. by copying a folder, or someday with a wallet-style passphrase) and members request new accounts from owners.